 What Were Its True Costs?

-Definition: The Exxon Valdez oil spill occurred when an oil tanker crashed onto the shore of Prince William Sound in Alaska on March 24, 1989.
-It contaminated 1,300 miles of coastline with 250,000 barrels (11 million gallons) of oil.
+The Exxon Valdez oil spill occurred when an oil tanker crashed onto the shore of Prince William Sound in Alaska on March 24, 1989.
+It contaminated 1,300 miles of coastline with 250,000 barrels or 11 million gallons of oil.

 Effect on Alaska

-Fisheries for salmon, herring, crab, shrimp, rockfish and sablefish were closed, with some shrimp and salmon commercial fisheries remaining closed through 1990.
-Herring and salmon species never fully recovered, which means the commercial fishing industry that depends on them haven't either.
+Fisheries for salmon, herring, crab, shrimp, rockfish, and sablefish were closed.
+Some shrimp and salmon commercial fisheries remained closed through 1990.
+Herring and salmon species never fully recovered.
+The commercial fishing industry that depends on them hasn't either.
 Over 2,000 Alaskan Native Americans and 13,000 other subsistence permit holders lost the source of their food.
 This continues today, as many are afraid of being poisoned by contaminated fish.

 Economic Impact of Wildlife Loss

-Nearly 30 years after the spill, about 20 acres of Prince William Sound shoreline are still contaminated with 21,000 gallons of oil.
+Almost 30 years after the spill, about 20 acres of Prince William Sound shoreline are still contaminated with 21,000 gallons of oil.
 Surprisingly, the oil is just as toxic as it was right after the spill.
-It is decomposing no more than 4.0% a year.
+It is decomposing no more than 4 percent a year.
 It could take centuries to completely dissipate.
 Four species have not recovered, including a 36-member pod of killer whales that lost 14 members.
 Until all species recover, the economy that depends upon them cannot fully recover, either.

-Hazelwood had been drinking during the day, but did not appear intoxicated when he boarded the ship that night.
+Hazelwood had been drinking during the day but did not appear intoxicated when he boarded the ship that night.
 He violated company policy by not being on the bridge during the transit of Valdez Narrows.
 Instead, it was steered by Third Mate Gregory Cousins.
-He had been working for 18 hours prior, and could have been impaired by fatigue.
+He had been working for 18 hours prior and could have been impaired by fatigue.
 As a result, he steered the ship off course to avoid ice.
 He did not correct in time to avoid grounding on Bligh Reef.
-(Source: Final Report, Alaska Oil Spill Commission, February 1990)